arduino/arduino-connector/README.md

 $ go build 		# generates the arduino-connector executable
 ```

-2. Make sure you have an arduino account and you are able to log in: https://auth.arduino.cc/login
+2. Make sure you have an Arduino Account and you are able to log at: https://auth.arduino.cc/login

-You can ask auth@arduino.cc for support if you encounter issues.
+Please write us at auth@arduino.cc if you encounter any issue loggin in and you need support.

-3. The arduino api use oauth2 for authentication.
+3. The Arduino APIs use oauth2 for authentication.
 You don't need to know what it is, but you need to login and obtain an access token:

 ```bash
 $ ./arduino-connector login